gedwards09/advent-of-code/2024/README.md

 `run-tests.py` is a script which runs the solution script for each day against each of its test cases.

-The test files are stored in the `/tests/` directory.
+The test files are stored in the `tests` directory.
 I have only included the example inputs and solutions given in the problem statement of each day as test files, as sharing puzzle inputs or answer keys is considered to be against the terms of Advent of Code.
-New test cases can added by including aditional files with the naming convention: `DAYNUMBER-TESTNUMBER.in` with solution files `DAYNUMBER-TESTNUMBER-PARTNUMBER.out`.
+New test cases can be added by including additional files with the naming convention: `DAYNUMBER-TESTNUMBER.in` for puzzle inputs and `DAYNUMBER-TESTNUMBER-PARTNUMBER.out` for solution outputs.
 In some cases (e.g. Day 3), different example inputs are used in the statement of Parts 1 and 2.
 In these cases I have only included the output file for the relevant Part in the set of output files.